Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Introduction

+\cite{2015JCAP...07..047C} forecasts the constraint on the thermally produced warm dark matter mass using the HI power spectrum from the SKA observation data at redshift $z=$ 3, 4, and 5, where they consider the HI distribution pasted on dark matter halos in the N-body simulations. \cite{2021MNRAS.500.3162B} also uses the HI power spectrum of the 21cm intensity mapping, which is modeled based on the N-body simulation, and assumes the HI halo model, and forecasts the improvement of the constraints on the axion dark matter mass compared to the limits from the Lyman-$\alpha$ forest at $z < 3$. \cite{2024MNRAS.527..739R} investigates the CNN to constrain the warm dark matter mass based on the N-body simulations, and shows the field-level inference can outperform the power spectrum analysis.

-This paper demonstrates the potential of CNNs to constrain the mass of dark matter particles compared to traditional two-point statistics for data from hydrodynamic simulations.
+This paper demonstrates the potential of CNNs to constrain the mass of dark matter particles compared to the traditional two-point statistics for the data from hydrodynamic simulations.
 While the power spectrum of dark matter or HI distribution can only extract the information of the two-point statistics, CNNs can also utilize additional information from images of the matter distribution.
-We perform an explicit comparison of the constraining power for the dark matter mass between the power spectrum and CNN images.
+We conduct hydrodynamic simulations for CDM and NCDM models with various dark matter masses.
+Subsequently, we compare CNN's model discrimination ability with that of the power spectrum.

 Furthermore, we take into account two practical effects that exist in observations.
 Firstly, we use images with varying astrophysical assumptions, such as the effects of self-shielding of HI gas, star formation, and UV background model.
 We refer to these assumptions collectively as the `astrophysical model' in the following.
 These models can influence the ionization of HI gas, potentially affecting the results of our analysis.
-For instance, a previous study \cite{Villanueva-Domingo_2021} removed the astrophysical effects from the 21cm map and used machine learning to create a map of the underlying matter density field.
-In contrast, our study uses the 21cm map with the effects of the astrophysical model and constrains the dark matter particle mass directly.
+For instance, a previous study \citep{Villanueva-Domingo_2021} removed the astrophysical effects from the 21cm map and used machine learning to create a map of the underlying matter density field.
+In contrast, our study uses the 21cm map with the effects of the astrophysical model and directly constrains the dark matter particle mass.
 Secondly, we use images that include the system noise of SKA observations.
 This noise can contaminate the power spectrum calculated from observational data on small scales, affecting our analysis.

+Note that we use the projected 2-dimensional distribution of HI assuming that we stack the multiple frequency bands instead of its 3-dimensional distribution.
+This is because the signal-to-noise ratio of the single frequency bands is not enough for our assumed dataset.
+In other words, the thin slice of the density contrast is mostly dominated by the shot-noise.
+We ignore the redshift space distortion and the light-cone effects by the projection.